bcgov/renovate-config/README.md

 - Minimum release age (7 days) to avoid just-published breaking changes
 - Language/ecosystem-specific grouping (see File Overview below)
 - GitHub Actions pinning policy: actions/github orgs unpinned, all others pinned
-- Dockerfile pinning/unpinning managed in `default.json`

 For more details, see the [File Overview](#file-overview) and config files.

 ## FAQ / Troubleshooting

 **Q: What if a dependency update breaks my build?**
-- You can pin, ignore, or customize rules for that dependency using Renovate’s flexible config.
+- The best practice is to adapt your code or configuration to support updated dependencies.
+Use pinning or ignoring only as a temporary measure, and plan to address breaking changes promptly to avoid technical debt.

 **Q: How do I ignore or pin a specific dependency?**
 - Add a custom rule in your repo’s `renovate.json` or open an issue for help.

+**Q: How do I customize the shared config for my project?**
+- You can override or extend the shared config by adding custom rules to your repo’s `renovate.json` after the `extends` line.
+See the [Renovate docs](https://docs.renovatebot.com/configuration-options/) for more details, or see [CONTRIBUTING.md](CONTRIBUTING.md).

 **Q: How do I get help?**
 - See [CONTRIBUTING.md](CONTRIBUTING.md) or open an issue.

-## Customization

-You can override or extend the shared config by adding custom rules to your repo’s `renovate.json` after the `extends` line.
-See the [Renovate docs](https://docs.renovatebot.com/configuration-options/) for more details, or see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## File Overview